isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/Readme.md

     ![Fabric Data Engineering Persona](./Images/FabricDataEngineeringHome.jpg)

-2. Create a new Lakehouse with an appropriate name (example *cms_lakehouse*) if not using an existing Lakehouse
+2. Create a new Lakehouse with name **cms_lakehouse** if not using an existing Lakehouse.

 3. In the GitHub Repo open [01-DownloadCMSDataCsvFiles](./01-DownloadCMSDataCsvFiles.ipynb) Spark Notebook and download to local machine using the *Download Raw File* button on top right corner as shown in the screenshot below